 - Multiple readings of a poem will reveal its nuances and deepen your understanding of it.
 Sometimes a poem that seems dull on first reading gains intrigue with additional readings.
 A poem that seems obtuse becomes clear.
 A poem that feels hollow becomes deeper and more meaningful.
 And sometimes you’re just not in the right mood the first time you read a poem, but later it strikes the right chord.

 - Keep a dictionary and a poetry reference book handy when you’re reading poetry.
 Poets are notorious for using unusual words.
 Instead of skipping over these words or trying to determine their meaning based on context, look them up.
 Do the same with poetic devices like connotation or metaphors.
-You may be vaguely aware that there’s a term for two words with the same consonant sound (alliteration).
+You may be vaguely aware that there’s a term for two words in close proximity with the same consonant sound (alliteration).
 Google is your friend!
 You can also research poetry forms — if you suspect you’re reading a sonnet but you’re not sure, take a moment to look it up.

 - After you finish reading a poem, take a few moments to contemplate what the poem is about, what it’s saying.
 Poems often contain layers of meaning.
-Sometimes these are revealed through multiple readings, other times they are revealed through reflection on a poem.
+Sometimes these are revealed through multiple readings; other times they are revealed through reflection on a poem.

 - Paraphrase poems (rewrite them in your own words) to gain more understanding.